Sustainable operations

 Our approach to operational sustainability

-Our priority is to reduce the amount of carbon dioxide equivalent (CO2e) emissions in the atmosphere, as we move towards our target to reduce absolute emissions of our own operations1 by 60 percent in 2025, by 70 percent in 20292 and finally to net-zero in 2030.
+Our priority is to reduce the amount of carbon dioxide equivalent (CO2e)1 emissions in the atmosphere.
+In 2025, we have exceeded our target to reduce absolute emissions of our own operations2 by 60 percent.

 Our governance principles

 We strive to lead by example, and this drives our approach to operational sustainability at Zurich Insurance Group (Zurich).
-To help accelerate reductions in emissions, enhance resilience to climate change and regenerate nature, we integrate sustainability considerations into our operational business processes.
+To help accelerate reductions in emissions and enhance resilience to climate change, we integrate sustainability considerations into our operational business processes.

 Good governance principles to guide our own behavior help reinforce our ambition to be recognized as one of the most responsible and impactful businesses in the world.